txirrindulari/comfyui-workflows/docs/upscale.md

 If your image lacks detail, your denoise strength may be too low.
 In this case, the model doesn't have enough creative control to generate the details of the upscaled image.

 ![Setting Comparison: Lion](https://github.com/roblaughter/comfyui-workflows/blob/main/docs/setting-comparison-lion.png?raw=true)
+*In the center image, the ControlNet strength is too high, causing artifacts.
+In the third image, it is too low, losing detail.*

 ![Setting Comparison: Lion](https://github.com/roblaughter/comfyui-workflows/blob/main/docs/setting-comparison-portrait.png?raw=true)
+*In the center image, the ControlNet strength is too high, causing artifacts.
+The third image uses the same settings as the third image above, but the ControlNet strength is appropriate for the realistic portrait.*